suplere/nhost-vercel-starter-nexjs-experimental/README.md

 <div align="center">
-  <h1>Nhost Netlify Starter Template</h1>
+  <h1>Nhost Vercel Starter Template - experimental app</h1>
 </div>

 This is an example frontend for the multi-conference example app created with Nhost.
-It uses Next.js, React Query, Tailwind, Nhost as the backend (authentication, Postgres Database, GraphQL API) and Netlify to host the frontend.
+It uses Next.js with edge and app exprimental features, GraphQLRequest with Codegen with client preset, Tailwind, Nhost as the backend (authentication, Postgres Database, GraphQL API) and Vercel to host the frontend.

-You can check out the video walkthrough of the project [here](https://user-images.githubusercontent.com/310881/193014496-34859a88-19b4-4acd-819d-17a5745e0aec.mp4).
+This is comes from original repository [nhost-netlify-starter-nextjs-reactquery](https://github.com/nhost/nhost-netlify-starter-nextjs-reactquery).

 ## Table of Contents